 The research environment is idea based.
 Teams think up an idea, create an experiment and publish their results.
 In terms of product development: the idea is the product, not the code.
 Programming is simply a tool to build that idea and prove that it works.

-When you only have one tool, it's the right tool This environment produces engineers that are spectacular problem solvers, but it doesn’t provide the support to improve your developer skills.
+This environment produces engineers that are spectacular problem solvers, but it doesn’t provide the support to improve your developer skills.
 The job still gets done either way, but without the guidance and experience of your colleagues like in the industry, it’s a lot like using a screwdriver to hammer in a nail.
 It’s entirely possible to hang a nail with a screwdriver (or a shoe, or bottle of beer, or whatever you have laying around your house), but you won’t create a maintainable solution to your problem.
 Instead, you’ll probably develop something like a hodgepodge of python scripts that just “get the job done.”

 There are still a significant amount of researchers who do have the coding experience to engineer effective and maintainable solutions.
 Many people work in the industry and then go back to university life to continue their education.
 If you’re one of those people with a good heart, I’m sure you will try your best to help your teammates improve their coding skills in every way possible.
 I commend your generosity Mr. Nice Guy Developer, but it’s not always cost efficient to spend your time teaching others to improve their programing skills.